Contact NPDesign

 Sun Streams 2 Solar Project 200 MWdc Solar Success

 Sun Streams 2 Solar Project is a 200 MWdc utility-scale solar development in Maricopa County, Arizona, associated with Longroad Energy and placed into commercial operation in 2021.
-This major solar project reflects NPDesign’s focus on practical EBOS solutions, engineering support, and installation-efficient electrical systems built for long-term performance.
+This project uses the trunk bus and IPC EBOS products as part of its installation-efficient electrical system design, supporting long-term solar performance.

 200 MW